-The Traphagen experience is based on a tradition of trust and integrity.
-We are uniquely positioned to be your trusted financial advisor.
-TFG professionals combine the value of their individual credentials to achieve a comprehensive view of both your business and personal goals and objectives.
+As Certified Public Accountants and Registered Investment Advisors, we are uniquely positioned to be your trusted financial advisors.
+Traphagen advisors combine the value of their individual credentials to achieve a comprehensive view of your business and personal goals.

 The Traphagen family coat of arms, as pictured left, is in its original and unaltered form dating from the 1670s.
 The Crest represents our integrity, fortitude and personal commitment; which personifies the core values and philosophy of our firm.

 The firm offices are located in the Historic Thunise Cooper House.
 In 1716 Cornelius C. Cooper purchased 256 acres of land in Oradell, NJ.
 His 6th son, Thunise Cooper, born in 1739, is thought to be the builder of the central section of the Federal style house, built prior to the American Revolution.